kadamshweta11/User-Management-Module-In-Mendix/README.md

-#Export Data to Excel Sheet
+# Export Data to Excel Sheet

-#Introduction
+## Introduction

 This Feature Exports the User data to Excel Document.

- #Implementation
+ ## Implementation

-1.In the User_Overview page add microflow button and call microflow “ACT_ExportToExcel”.
+1. In the User_Overview page add microflow button and call microflow “ACT_ExportToExcel”.

 For further Implementation do refer the Excel Export documentation.

-#Adding User and Admin Security
+# Adding User and Admin Security

-#For Admin Security:
+## For Admin Security:

 All the Privileges are assigned.

-#For Users Security:
+## For Users Security:

 Export to Excel and Search User only privileges are assigned.